 What makes it even worse, is one molecule of urea can turn into 2 molecules of ammonia.
 Which means that things can get potent quickly!

 So how do you solve the night time stink?

 You can’t beat mother nature.
 If urea sits around for too long it’s going to start to stink.
 But there are a few ways that you can keep the smell to a minimum.

 Step 1: Check your wash routine, and check it again.
 Rinsing thoroughly before and after your wash cycle to ensure that everything is rinsed out will go a long way to keeping the stink at bay.
-Then you only have to deal with 12 hour old pee, instead of 24 or 36 hour. (ew!)
+Then you only have to deal with 12 hour old pee, instead of 24 or 36 hour.

 Pay close attention to thick diapers and inserts.
 The more they absorb, the harder they are to rinse.

-Tip: Do your rinses on warm instead of cold, this will actually open up the pores of the fabric more and allow more water to be extracted in your spin cycles.
+Tip: Do your rinses on warm instead of cold.
+This will actually open up the pores of the fabric more and allow more water to be extracted in your spin cycles.
 Which means less urea or water is left behind!

 Step 2: Rinse your diapers before putting them in the pail.
-Invest in a good diaper sprayer or perfect the dunk and swish and get the majority of the urea out of your diapers before putting them in the pail.
+Invest in a good diaper sprayer or perfect the dunk and swish to get the majority of the urea out of your diapers before putting them in the pail.
 This will make for a much more pleasant diaper pail the next day.

 Sakami W, Harrington H (1963).
 “Amino acid metabolism,” Annual Review of Biochemistry